sjl/.plan/README.markdown

 after many hours and waste all that progress, and I don't know how to make lparallel interrupt all the threads at once.

+Also finally added some docstrings for all the functions in the API.

-Anyway, I think Adopt is finally ready for Quicklisp.
+Anyway, I think Adopt is finally ready (or at least as ready as it's ever gonna be) for Quicklisp.
+I submitted it.
 It's a shame I just missed this month's dist.
 Oh well, move slow and make things.